- Geometry Supporting the Realization of Freeform Architecture

 - Implementation of Manifold Structures in Point Clouds

-Point set surfaces have a more than 15 year long history in geometry processing and computer graphics as they naturally arise in 3D-data acquisition processes.
+Point set surfaces have a long history in geometry processing and computer graphics as they naturally arise in 3D-data acquisition processes.
 A guiding principle of these algorithms is the direct processing of raw scanning data without prior meshing.
 However, a thorough investigation of a differential geometric representation of point set surfaces and their properties is not available.
 Inspired by the notion of manifolds, we develop new concepts for meshless charts and atlases and use these to establish sound formulations of discrete differential operators on point set surfaces.
-On this solid basis of meshless differential operators, we develop novel algorithms for important geometry processing tasks, such as feature recognition, filtering operations, and surface parameterization.

 - Development of new algorithms for fluid simulation, visualization and processing.

-Fluid simulations for Computer Graphics create challenges which are outside the scope of standard techniques in Computational Fluid Dynamics.
-One of the main problems is that large scale phenomena are often driven by structures like vortex filaments or vortex sheets which are thin in compare to feasible grid resolutions and quickly destroyed by numerical diffusion.
+One of the main problems in Fluid simulations for Computer Graphics is that large scale phenomena are often driven by structures like vortex filaments or vortex sheets which are thin in compare to feasible grid resolutions and quickly destroyed by numerical diffusion.
 In this project we develop new tools for fluid simulation, visualization and processing based on a quantum mechanical description of incompressible fluids, which is capable to reproduce phenomena driven by thin vortical structures faithfully even on coarse grids.